 - Guides, recipes and manuals

-Canva is a graphic design company that allows users to create graphics for social media, posters, cards and presentations.
-Founded in 2012, the startup aims to give everyone the opportunity to create beautiful designs.
+Canva is a graphic design company that allows users to create graphics for social media, posters, cards, and presentations.
+Founded in 2012, the startup's mission is to enable anyone and everyone to create beautiful designs.

 Its marketing strategy allows users to create a free account and access hundreds of designs, templates and graphics.
 With its easy-to-use software and free templates, Canva has won millions of customers.
 Canva proves that sometimes it pays to give things away for free.